git/git.github.io/rev_news/drafts/edition-74.md

   initially, then [StGit][2] (which I'm happy to see has recently received more activity and a 1.0 release), then more recently [git-reintegrate][3].
-In git.git, I've mostly contributed small patches here and there when it itched too much, and a number of bugreports and suggestions.
+In git.git, I've mostly contributed small patches here and there when it itched too much, and a number of bug reports and suggestions.

 [1]: https://en.wikipedia.org/wiki/Cogito_(software)